Design 101: How to Create HTML5 Banner Animation that Converts

 Build 2x the Required Banner Size

 Bigger is better for animated banner creative.
 “On modern screens and retina displays, banners tend to show up blurry if they’re too small.
 We recommend twice the required size, so that higher resolution images are shown as clearly as possible on any screen.
 So, if the banner size is 300x600px, then you’ll want the working file to be 600x1200px.”
+Using a high-quality background image at 2x size ensures your banner looks sharp and visually appealing on all screens.

 Provide Your Text Files

 “You want your message to be loud and clear, so we recommend providing the font family files with your creative to ensure it looks as expected,” Randall shares.
 “Especially for dynamic banners, if the text is too light when exported as an image, it won’t show up as clean and clear as you want it to.”
+Also, avoid including too much text in your banners, as excessive text can reduce readability and impact, particularly on mobile devices.

 Think About Placement